barnettjw/barnettjw.github.io/_posts/2019/2019-02-23-html-basics.markdown

 Notes on basic **HTML** tags.

 ## Basic Structure of a Web Page
-- `<!DOCTYPE html>`: Tells browser what version of html you are using
+- `<!DOCTYPE html>`: Tells browser what version of HTML you are using
 - `<html>`: Parent or root tag, all other tags are child tags of `<html>`
 - `<head>`: Contains title, links to CSS stylesheets and metadata
 - `<title>`: Title of the page, appears on the browser tab and in search results